ColtonJacobson23/Yii2_Advanced_Usuario/README.md

    - Change:</br>$menuItems[] = ['label' => 'Signup', 'url' => ['/site/signup']];</br>to</br>
    $menuItems[] = ['label' => 'Signup', 'url' => ['/user/registration/register']];
 ### 7. Running the website
- - Click on the wamp54 application and run it
+ - Click on the wamp64 application and run it
- -
+ - Using a browser, go to the URL localhost/wamp64/www/project_file/frontend/web, which will take you to the frontend webpage of the template
+ - To access the backend, repeat the URL above except use 'backend' instead of 'frontend'

 DIRECTORY STRUCTURE